 Like every active software community, Roblox developers share code with one another constantly.
 First- and third-party developers alike frequently share entire software packages written in Luau.
-To add to this, many Roblox games are authored not by just one developer, but a team.
+To add to this, many Roblox experiences are authored by a team.
 It is therefore crucial that we offer first-class support for mixing code written in strict and nonstrict modes.

-Some issues raised by mixed-mode types:
+Some questions raised by mixed-mode types:

-- How much feedback can we offer for a nonstrict script that is importing strict-mode code? - In strict mode, how do we talk about values and types that are drawn from nonstrict code? - How can we combine the goals of strict and nonstrict types? - Can we have strict and non-strict mode infer the same types, only with different flagging?
+- How much feedback can we offer for a nonstrict script that is importing strict-mode code? - In strict mode, how do we talk about values and types that are drawn from nonstrict code? - How can we combine the goals of strict and nonstrict types? - Can we have strict and non-strict mode infer the same types, only with different flagging? - Is strict-mode code sound when it relies on non-strict code, which has weaker invariants? - How can we avoid introducing function wrappers in higher-order code at the strict/nonstrict boundary?